LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 Each endpoint includes the following data:

 - Description or purpose of the endpoint
-- HTTP method (GET for all OpenWeatherMap API endpoints)
+- HTTP method (for example, GET for all endpoints)
 - Endpoint
 - Request syntax
 - Query parameters